kericmiles/ansible/rtt.onboarding/README.md

 rtt.onboarding
 =========

-Sets up automation account and preps machine for Ansible automation
+Sets up automation account and preps machine for Ansible automation.
+The key can be replaced under files/id_rsa.pub.

 Requirements
 ------------